satuelisa/NLPF/README.md

 - *holonym* = container of a concept
 - *antonym* = the counterpart of a word (the contrary version: vertical/horizontal, positive/negative)

-## Session 6: Correction & Completion
+## Session 6: Correction & Prediction
 - *edit distance* = the total cost of alterations that need to be made on a string to convert it into another one

 ## Session 7: Stemming